dusty-nv/jetson-inference/docs/aux-streaming.md

 $ video-viewer --input-codec=h264 rtp://224.0.0.0:1234 # subscribe to multicast group
 ```

 The commands above specify RTP as the input source, where another remote host on the network is streaming to the Jetson.
-However, you can also output an RTP stream and transmit it from the Jetson to another remote host.
+However, you can also output an RTP stream from your Jetson and transmit it to another remote host on the network.

 #### Transmitting RTP

-To transmit an RTP output stream, specify the target IP as the `output_URI`.
+To transmit an RTP output stream, specify the target IP/port as the `output_URI`.
 If desired, you can specify the bitrate (the default is `--bitrate=4000000` or 4Mbps) and/or the output codec (the default is `--output-codec=h264`) which can be `h264, h265, vp8, vp9, mjpeg`

 ```bash
 $ video-viewer --bitrate=1000000 csi://0 rtp://<remote-ip>:1234         # transmit camera over RTP, encoded as H.264 @ 1Mbps